CrossyChainsaw/Portfolio/README.md

 You choose and substantiate solutions for a given problem.

 ### Feedback
 This semester started off with [Leon van Bokhorst](https://github.com/leonvanbokhorst).
 I asked him weekly feedback, sadly you won't be able to find it all back in my FeedPulse PDF Report, since sometimes my teacher forgot to open a feedpulse session.
-Leon has motivated me a lot troughout the semester, and definitely turned this boring documentation focussed semester into a fun semester.
+Leon has motivated me a lot throughout the semester, and definitely turned this boring documentation focussed semester into a fun semester.
 Later in the semester, the last 3 weeks, i got 2 new teachers, [Jean-Paul Ligthart](https://github.com/jpligthart) and [Timo Hermans](https://github.com/timohermans).
 I also tried to speak both of them once a week.

 blank v
 [FeedPulse PDF Report](#blank)